Joseph Karl Maly

-Josef Karl Maly (also Joseph Karl Maly, Joseph Carl Maly) (1797–1866) was a physician botanist closely associated with the town of Graz, Austria.
+Josef Karl Maly (also Joseph Karl Maly, Joseph Carl Maly) (1797–1866) was a medical doctor and botanist closely associated with the town of Graz, Austria.
 He published multiple works on Austrian flora, with a particular focus on medicinal and economic botany.

 Life

 Josef Karl Maly was a botanist closely associated with the town of Graz, Austria.
 The son of a market gardener in Prague, he attended a gymnasium (school) where he met Franz Sieber, who taught Maly how to dry and preserve plant material for use in a reference herbarium.
 He went on to study medicine at the University of Prague and graduated as a doctor on 14 December 1823, with the thesis De analogis Plantarum affinium Viribus.
 During his time in Bohemia, along with Sieber, he also associated with the other major botanists in Prague, including Philipp Maximilian Opiz.

 In 1824 he moved to Graz to open a medical practice, but continued to botanise in his spare time.
 When Lorenz Chrysanth von Vest stepped down as professor of Chemistry and Botany at the Joanneum, he was appointed chair of botany (1830–1832) and held lectures in botany for surgeons.
 Due to hearing loss, he gave up his medical practice and fell on hard times.
-By 1850 he had made his last botanical expedition, and from 1858 he was confined to a wheelchair or his bed.
+By 1850 he had made his last botanical expedition, and from 1858 he used a wheelchair or his bed.
 He continued to write, hoping to produce an expansive work titled the Flora of Imperial Austria (Flora imperii Austriaci), but it was never completed.